github9175/JOS-operating-system/Lab1.md

 > Let's say that GCC changed its calling convention so that it pushed arguments on the stack in declaration order, so that the last argument is pushed last.
 How would you have to change cprintf or its interface so that it would still be possible to pass it a variable number of arguments?

+### Exercise 9.
+> Determine where the kernel initializes its stack, and exactly where in memory its stack is located.
+How does the kernel reserve space for its stack?
+And at which "end" of this reserved area is the stack pointer initialized to point to?

+In entry.S, the kernel initializes its stack at movl $(bootstacktop), %esp.
+The stack pointer initialized to point to is the highest end.